RosettaDrone/rosettadrone/README.md

 This is the official and actively maintained RosettaDrone project.

-RosettaDrone is a framework for developing and testing software with DJI drones.
+RosettaDrone is a framework for developing and testing software for DJI drones.
 It provides a MAVLink wrapper which allows users to control DJI drones using MAVLink-speaking ground control stations and offers tools and features for implementing and testing AI scripts.

 *** IMPORTANT SAFETY NOTE ***